New Zealand Cadet Forces: Gliding Incidents

-On 9 December 1997 a fatal incident occurred on a Cadet Gliding Course that resulted in the deaths of 16 year old Catherine Banks, from Upper Hutt, and 48 year old Dr. Paul Zulver, an English born doctor that moved to the local area from Canada in 1994.
+On 9 December 1997 a fatal incident occurred on a Cadet Gliding Course that resulted in the deaths of a 16 year old from Upper Hutt and an English born doctor that moved to the local area from Canada in 1994.
 At 4:12pm the glider entered into a stall, before nose diving towards the ground, disintegrating in the process.
 Cadets on the course were witness to the event.